qualtrak/docs-data-connector-api/documentation/source/middleware.rst

 Why?
 ----

-The Coach product has a dependency on recorder data.
-To get this data into Coach it pulls data from a recorder by SOA.
-This process can involve many hours of coding for each recorder and end client.
+The :ref:`Coach <whatiscoach-label>` product has a dependency on user and recording metadata.
+In order for Coach to obtain this data it reaches out to the Recorder via Service Orientated Architecture ``SOA``.
+The reason for this api documentation is to show and help you work through this process.

 What problem does this solve?
 -----------------------------

-Remove your reliance on Qualtrak to bring changes to your api into production.
-Facilitates a robust approach to supporting multiple deployments through use of Inversion of Control ``IoC``.
+When one computer application requires information from another, we generally create an api to make this possible.
+We have chosen to create a RESTful api to act as the intermeditary between our system and yours.
+This approach enables a decoupling between the two systems, removing your reliance on Qualtrak to bring any changes from your api into production.

 How does it solve it?
 ---------------------

-Helps decouple the Coach product from a recorder by the use of RESTful api service in conjuntion with Inversion of Control.
+We manage the decoupling programmatically through the use of the Inversion of Control ``IoC`` pattern.

 IoC Container
 ~~~~~~~~~~~~~